manneohlund/mobile-architecture/PITCHME.md

 @title[OOP or not OOP]

+🤔
-> "To OOP or not OOP" 🤔
+> "To OOP or not OOP"

 @ul

 - Avoid complex hierarchies
-- Less is more (Reuse)
+- Less is more
-- Favor composition over inheritance (Procedual)
+- Favor composition over inheritance

 @ulend